MeganTran6023/VanDerVaartLab.MT/README.md

 * Write out general outline of steps (VMD to RMSD)

 _Question_ -  what are we changing with AT and GC? bond with uridine?

+## __12/24__
+Step 1 - view GC sequences on VMD
+    1. .inpcrd (Input Coordinates):
+    * Purpose: Contains the initial coordinates of the atoms in molecular system.
+    2. .prmtop (Parameter Topology):
+    * Purpose: Contains information about the molecular system's topology and force field parameters.
+    3. .rst7 (Restart Coordinates):
+    * saves coordinates of system at particular point so one can go to system at certain time of simulation.
+    * these are made in intervals during a whole simulation
+    4. .nc (NetCDF format) *(.dcd can be used as alternative)*:
+    * .nc files may store trajectory data, such as the coordinates of atoms over time.